regru/Locale-Babelfish/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2014 by Akzhan Abdulin.
+This software is Copyright (c) 2014 by REG.RU LLC.

 This is free software, licensed under: